nashpaz123/jenkins-pipeline-with-docker/README.markdown

 **sudo docker-compose ps**

 Configure the "Jenkins" instance:
 ## 4. Navigate to the below URL to connect to your Jenkins instance.
+(10-15 minutes)
 Open http://IP_ADDRESS:8080 in a browser.

 To get the initial admin password run:

 **sudo docker-compose exec --user root jenkins cat /var/jenkins_home/secrets/initialAdminPassword**

-Install Jenkins suggested plugins, create the Admin user.
+Install Jenkins suggested plugins,

+(If you run into this issue: An error occurred during installation: No such plugin: cloudbees-folder , restart by running:

+<sub>sudo docker-compose down</sub>

+<sub>sudo docker-compose up -d</sub>

+create the Admin user, user: 'admin' , password 'admin'.

 ## 5. Install maven for use in the project: